Subscribe

 Every product begins with the people.
 The way you map your business objectives to the roles in a software development team will likely determine your project’s success.
 Or failure.
 So, when designing a software development team structure, make sure it reflects such factors as:

-The type and complexity of your project
+Project type and complexity

 Before you step into the recruitment craze, you have to work out the scope of your project.
 If you’re about to build a product prototype, a team of four may be enough to accomplish the task.
 But if you’re planning on launching a brand-new application with multiple features and third-party integrations, the number of team members will certainly increase.
 Here are some ideas of how project scope and a software development team structure may correlate: